brunokoga/Montevideo/mythicAdventures_dir/mythicSpells/wallOfIron.md

 The wall's CMB is equal to your caster level plus your tier.
 If the combat maneuver succeeds, the creature is pulled 5 feet closer to the wall.
 The wall gains a +5 bonus on its combat maneuver check if the creature is within 5 feet.
 If the wall succeeds at its check against a creature within 5 feet, the creature is pulled up against the wall and is treated as grappled.

 Dropping metal items or removing metal armor allows a creature to free itself from the wall.
 The magnetic charge fades after 1 hour per tier.
-Wrenching an item away from the wall requires a successful Strength check (DC 10 + the wall's CMB.
+Wrenching an item away from the wall requires a successful Strength check (DC 10 + the wall's CMB).